Carya Farmland Commons, Wisconsin

 Blue Rock Farmland Commons, Ohio

-Blue Rock Station, a 38-acre sustainability center located in the foothills of the Appalachian mountains in southeastern Ohio, is the first earthship built east of the Mississippi River.
-It is a working example testing and demonstrating sustainable living concepts and options.
+The Farmers Land Trust is actively fundraising to acquire Blue Rock Station, a 38-acre sustainability center located in the foothills of the Appalachian mountains in southeastern Ohio.
+It is the first earthship built east of the Mississippi River, and is a working example testing and demonstrating sustainable living concepts and options.

-The Farmers Land Trust and Blue Rock Station and Farm have come together in collaboration, partnership, and trust with Women, Food and Agriculture Network and Women's Peacepower Foundation to manifest bold and innovative actions that create a new relationship and structure for land transition, ownership, access, tenure, and equity.
+The Farmers Land Trust and Blue Rock Station and Farm have come together in collaboration, partnership, and trust with Women, Food and Agriculture Network and Women's Peace Power Foundation to manifest bold and innovative actions that create a new relationship and structure for land transition, ownership, access, tenure, and equity.
 This collaborative embraces shared goals of protecting and preserving agrarian food and living systems in a way that holds and caringly and purposefully transitions a unique and important model of regenerative agriculture and sustainable living to create next generation enterprise and partnership opportunities.

 The Next Generation